-Usually when you think about enterprise data security, the first thing you picture is an outside intruder.
+Usually when you think about an enterprise data breach, the first thing you picture is an outside intruder.
 It might be some kid in a dark basement hacking into your servers, or maybe a more sophisticated attack from a cyberspy contingent overseas.
 However, one of the greatest threats to your enterprise data security stance might be sitting in a cubicle at your office.

 While hackers are growing more and more sophisticated, much of the threat to your organization actually comes from inside.
 That isn’t to say that any of your employees has malicious intent — though it’s possible — but they may be poorly trained, or your enterprise data security policies may be poorly enforced.